 - You can buy up to 350,000 miles per transaction (pre-bonus)

-- There’s a limit of purchasing 500,000 miles per year (pre-bonus); however, during this promotion that limit has been doubled to a million miles
+- There’s a limit of purchasing one million miles per year (pre-bonus)

 Which credit card should you buy Aeroplan miles with?

 Air Canada Aeroplan mileage purchases are processed by points.com, meaning they donât count as an airfare purchase for the purposes of credit card spending.